JDallimore99/DevSecOps/Software Component Analysis (SCA)/Helpful SCA commands.md

 - **npm install**

 This command installs a package, and any packages that it depends on.
 If the package has a package-lock or shrinkwrap file, the installation of dependencies will be driven by that, with an npm-shrinkwrap.json taking precedence if both files exist.
+- **--outputpath**

+flag specifies the output file path
+- **--outputformat**

+flag specifies the output format
+- **| jq**

+The JQ command is used to transform JSON data into a more readable format and print it to the standard output on Linux.
+The JQ command is built around filters which are used to find and print only the required data from a JSON file.
+- **--severity**

+Specify the bug severity level from which the process fails.
+Allowed levels none, low, medium, high,